-Obviously a balance disc isn’t going to eliminate your pain.
+Obviously a balance disc isn’t going to eliminate your pain during your microdiscectomy recovery.
 A family member really recommended it to me and honestly I have noticed a difference in my own pain levels since I started using it this year.
 It’s more of a “take the edge” off sort of improvement, but I’m really happy with it nonetheless.

 And yes, full disclosure, that is an affiliate link there.
 Am I being evil and profiting from your sciatic pain?
 Nah, if money were my goal this page would be caked with random, dubious product endorsements, or I would have become a chiropractor (OK THAT WAS A JOKE DON’T FREAK OUT).
-If you buy a balance disc with that link I, at no extra cost to you, *might* receive approximately $0.48 cents.
-I will most likely use that money to pay for my website hosting.
-I’m obviously not writing this for the money!
+If you buy a balance disc with that link I, at no extra cost to you, *might* receive approximately $0.38 cents.
 Plus I’m only writing about it because I actually really like it!

-In a perfect world, I would get a massage every week regardless if I had sciatica or not.
+In a perfect world, I would get a massage every week regardless if I had sciatica; a herniated disc, or an L5S1 microdiscectomy or not.
 Unfortunately that is not possible for neither my routine nor my budget!

 I live in the middle of nowhere on a farm and I don’t usually have access to a car, and so nowadays I only go to healthcare professionals when I am sick or something isn’t quite right.
-If I stick to my exercise routine and stay active I usually feel A-OK.
+If I stick to my exercise routine and stay active I usually feel A-OK during my microdiscectomy recovery.

-I rarely take over the counter painkillers now, and when I do it is never for back pain.
+I rarely take over the counter painkillers now during my microdiscectomy recovery, and when I do it is never for back pain.